BENFRA project core leads

 Research Assistant, Project 2: Mr. Law has worked with Dr. Kretzschmar for several years.
 He is an expert in the locomotor/cognition assays that are used in Project 2 and is well-experienced in performing molecular analyses addressing possible effects on targets.

 Dr. Long has extensive training in the analysis of molecular and behavioral circadian rhythms in Drosophila.
 They are also experienced in Drosophila genetics, immunohistochemistry, and confocal microscopy.

-Postdoctoral Scholar, Project 2: Dr. Long will perform all the experiments related to the quantification of neuronal degeneration.
+Postdoctoral Scholar, Project 2: Dr. Long performs all the experiments related to determining effects on sleep.

-Postdoctoral Research Associate, Botanical Research Core: Dr. Alcázar will focus on the development and application of analytical methods for in-depth chemical characterization of plant extracts and botanicals using mass spectrometry in conjunction with separation and enrichment techniques.
+Postdoctoral Scholar, Botanical Research Core: Dr. Marney is developing and applying analytical chemistry and chemometric methods for in-depth chemical characterization of plant extracts, botanicals, and biological samples using chromatography and mass spectrometry technique.

 Alex Speers, N.D., M.S.